-Wind tunnels can be used to simulate the atmospheric boundary layer (This means, we generate a flow similar to the ABL in small scale) and building models aon the same small scale can be placed into the flow.
-This way, we are able to measure
+Wind tunnels can be used to simulate the atmospheric boundary layer (This means, we generate a flow similar to the ABL in small scale) and building models on the same small scale can be placed into the flow.
+This way, we are able to measure:

-- investigate the flow field around buildings - investigate the dispersion of a tracer gas (similar to that of air pollutants) around buildings, a group of buildings
+- wind loading, forces and pressures acting on the building models - investigate the flow field around buildings - investigate the dispersion of a tracer gas (similar to that of air pollutants) around buildings, a group of buildings

 Wind tunnels built specifically for this purpose are called 'Boundary-Layer Wind Tunnel'.
 Fig. 3 shows the sketch of such a tunnel.
-Most important feature is a long flow preparation section, in which the incoming homogeneous flow is transformed into a boundary layer flow using spires (which generate huge vortices) and roughness elements (made of wooden blocks, paper cups, LEGO bricks)
+Most important feature is a long flow preparation section, in which the incoming homogeneous flow is transformed into a boundary layer flow using spires (which generate huge vortices) and roughness elements (made of wooden blocks, paper cups or LEGO bricks)

-Fig. 2 Sketch of a boundary layer wind tunnel
+Sketch of a boundary layer wind tunnel